Clean-CaDET/challenges/Classes/README.md

     }
 }
 ```
 A common convention is to have _service_ objects act as coordinators of the application, calling on the logic of _domain_ objects and _infrastructure_ objects to deliver a response to the client code.
-The coordinator structural stereotype is characterised by simple logic in its methods, high efferent coupling, and low structural cohesion.
+The coordinator structural stereotype is characterized by simple logic in its methods, high efferent coupling, and low structural cohesion.
 By analyzing the starting code, we find low efferent coupling (`AchievementService` is solely coupled to the `Achievement` class) and high complexity in the functions.

-By analyzing the functions we find several different responsibilities that go beyond coordination:
+By analyzing the functions, we find several different responsibilities that go beyond coordination:

 - `LoadAchievement`, `LoadUserAchievements`, and `SaveAchievement` are methods concerned with data storage, a responsibility typically delegated to `Repository` classes.
 - `CheckIfPrerequisitesUnlocked` and `AchievementIsUnlocked` are methods that encapsulate business logic that define the rules related to the `Achievement` lifecycle.
-These responsibilities should be delegated to classes modeling the domain, in this case an achievement collection.
+These responsibilities should be delegated to classes modeling the domain, such as an achievement collection.

 At least two new classes are needed to encapsulate the responsibilities listed above.
 Using `extract class`, the students create the following code:
 ```csharp